HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/MEMHANDLE.md

 ```
 #include <global.h>
 ```

+**Definition :**

 **Description :**

 This handle is returned by the OSMemoryAllocate function.
 This datatype is a DWORD, and it is not related to the datatype HANDLE.

 **See Also :**
 [NULLMEMHANDLE](/domino-c-api-docs/reference/Symb/NULLMEMHANDLE)